Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

-Funding Sources: Supplies & Materials - 211 - Title I, Part A - 211.11.6399.000.119.0.000FBG24 - $200, Supplies & Materials - 199 PIC 11 - Instructional Services - 199.11.6399.000.119.11.0.119 - $2,000, Substitutes - 199 PIC 11 - Instructional Services - 199.11.6112.000.119.11.0.119 - $2,000
+Funding Sources: Professional Development - 211 - Title I, Part A - 211.13.6299.000.119.30.0.000.FBG25 - $25,000, Supplies & Materials - 211 - Title I, Part A - 211.11.6399.000.119.30.0.000.FGB25 - $1,500, Textbooks - 199 PIC 11 - Instructional Services - 199.11.6321.000.119.11.0.119 - $250, Other Reading Material - 199 PIC 11

 Strategy 2: Teachers will use hands on activities for math and science instruction.
 A science lab plan will be created for teachers to utilize materials in the lab.
 Students will record thoughts and observations in a science notebook.
 Common assessments will be given to reinforce mastery of essential standards.
 Materials for science instruction, teacher education and field trips or programs may be needed.
-One specific hands-on event will be the solar eclipse in which students will need special glasses (one-time use) to view the eclipse.
-The TEKS for this event are as follows:

 Strategy's Expected Result/Impact: Increased math & science performance levels